SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 SQL Server Log Shipping

 The SQL Server log shipping functionality was hardly used in Azure to achieve high availability within one Azure region.
-However in the following scenarios SAP customers were using log shipping successful in conjunction with Azure:
+However in the following scenarios SAP customers were using log shipping successful with Azure:

 - Disaster Recovery scenarios from one Azure region into another Azure region